Broker Protection Clauses: An Ultimate Guide

 For sellers who have signed a listing agreement that contains a broker protection clause and are unsatisfied with the service of their listing agent, there is a chance that you can get out of paying the listing agent's commission.

 Take a look at the protection clause in your listing contract, it should detail a specific timeframe in which the clause is still in effect.
-Once that time has passed you are typically no longer obligated to pay listing commission fees, however, it's a good idea to consult a real estate lawyer before going forward.
+Once that time has passed you are typically no longer obligated to pay listing commission fees, however, it's a good idea to consult a real estate attorney before going forward.

 Be aware that the time period on these clauses can vary from a few days to an entire year.
 It's important to read the fine print of your seller's agreement before signing so you know of any clauses and their stipulations.